-When discussing the health benefits of astragalus root, it’s necessary to understand the three elements that help it have a positive effect on health: saponins, flavonoids and polysaccharides, which are all active elements contained in certain fruits and vegetables.
+When discussing the health benefits of astragalus root, it’s necessary to understand the three elements that help it have a positive effect on health: saponins, flavonoids, and polysaccharides, which are all active elements contained in certain fruits and vegetables.
 Saponins can lower cholesterol, improve the immune system, and prevent cancer.
 Flavanoids give health benefits through cell signaling.
-They have antioxidative qualities, control and scavenge of free radicals, and can help prevent heart disease, cancer, and immunodeficiency viruses.
-Polysaccharides have antimicrobial, antiviral and anti-inflammatory properties.
+They have antioxidative qualities, and control and scavenge free radicals, and can help prevent heart disease, cancer, and immunodeficiency viruses.
+Polysaccharides have antimicrobial, antiviral, and anti-inflammatory properties.

 27 Health Benefits of Astragalus Root

 - Reduces stress

 - Mild diuretic